Google

 The term "Streetfighter" appears to have been originally coined by two drag racers, Odgie and Lil' Mark, whilst they worked at BSH (Back Street Heroes magazine) in the early 1990s.
 They applied the term to motorcycles which were modified to enhance their performance and handling, as opposed to the custom scene which preferred style over outright ability.
 The term has since been diluted somewhat, and is now regularly applied to any bike with motocross style handlebars, no fairings or other typical customizations.
 In recent years, the term has also come to be applied to motorcycles manufactured without fairings in this style, usually based on the same engine/frame combination as an equivalent fully-faired motorcycle in the manufacturer's product line-up.

 Currently, Race Replicas like the Suzuki GSX-R Series and the Honda CBR series, that have been damaged in accidents or through hooliganism are generally the starting basis for a Streetfighter.
 The GSX-R 750 was initially often favored, due to its light weight and flexible engine.
-A side effect of the use of the [1980]'s GSX-R was the retention of the dual headlights in the subsequent streetfighter, and most Streetfighters stay based on Japanese machines.
+A side effect of the use of the 1980's GSX-R was the retention of the dual headlights in the subsequent streetfighter, and most Streetfighters stay based on Japanese machines.

 Streetfighters are associated with riders who usually exhibits a gross general neglect of traffic regulations.

-My Triumph Daytona 1200 Streetfighter
+My Martek Performance Triumph Daytona 1200 Streetfighter

 Engine Mods: